Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

         marks from the etag value.
 So, for the above artifact, the etag would be `db5582fd817c8a8dc084e1b8b4f0ea3b-197`.

-    15. Obtain the md5sum of the squashfs image, initrd, and kernel.
+    15. Obtain the md5sum of the SquashFS image, initrd, and kernel.

         ```bash
         ncn-m001# md5sum UAN-1.4.0-day-zero.squashfs initrd vmlinuz